LaurieQiu/LaurieQiu.github.io/_posts/2021-05-25-what-to-do-if-you-have-a-mental-health-crisis.md

+---
+layout: post
+title: What to do if you have a mental health crisis?
+---

 Things don't always go well.
 When bad things happen, we can handle them better if we know in advance what they might be and what the possible solutions are.

 [This article](https://80000hours.org/podcast/episodes/depression-anxiety-imposter-syndrome/) is a bit long.
 I spent a lot of time reading it and some of the ideas resonated.